rob-berkes/algorithms/README.md

 primes
 ======

-library for prime numbers, playground
+just a repo for miscellaneous code